 In addition, Burkinabe artists will design the walls around the new factory.
 This gives the local art community a platform and the factory walls will spread their messages to the world.

 The risk of investing in Burkina Faso has become even greater in recent years.
 That's why hardly anyone does it and why we need allies: people, but also institutions, that want to make this factory a reality.

 Essentially, we require more venture capital for construction than what we have ourselves.
 That's why we're aiming to raise one million euros through this crowdfunding.

 We are in talks with sustainability funds for long-term financing of the factory.
-The offer is: if you have the venture capital, we will double every euro with a long-term loan.
+The offer is: if we have the venture capital, they will double every euro with a long-term loan.
 So the more money we collect here, the more we can invest!

 If the factory isn't built, you will get your money back.